 You don't need to bake or microwave the shells.
 Air drying is easier and works just as well.
 However, if you are baking already and have room in the oven, you can bake the shells until they crumble easily instead of air drying them.

-Once dry, store the shells on the counter in a canister or other container, crushing them a bit with your fingers to compact them, until you have a good amount collected.
+Once dry, store the shells on the counter in a bowl or canister, crushing them a bit with your fingers to compact them, until you have a good amount collected.

 When your container is full, put the shells in a plastic ziplock bag and use a rolling pin to crush the shells into pieces roughly 1/8" in size.
-Don't pulverize them, if the pieces are too small, not enough calcium ends up being absorbed into the chickens' systems but instead passes right through.
+Don't pulverize them or crush them into a powder, if the pieces are too small, not enough calcium ends up being absorbed into the chickens' systems but instead passes right through.

-I leave a small bowl of eggshells in a container next to my girls' feeder and refill it as needed.
+I leave a small bowl of eggshells in a container (actually a small rabbit feed dispenser) next to my girls' feeder and refill it as needed.
 They will only eat as much as they need, so don't worry about leaving the bowl out for them all the time.

 Easy and free...doesn't get much better than that.